danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 - More specifically, what is the conditional logic, and when do you want to exit the loop?
 - What do you want to do when this condition is or is not met?

+[w: perhaps add this example first before moving to something more complex - useful in teaching: https://editor.p5js.org/siusoon/sketches/0A6i5_a3 /w]

 See below example taken from the source code of *Asterisk Painting* (lines 37-42):

 ```javascript